-Our national and international energy practice comprises a multidisciplinary group of approximately 60 attorneys with diverse backgrounds, experience and skills specific to the energy industry.
-Our well-established, multi-lingual Mexico office further allows our international energy team regular interaction with Pemex, CFE and the Mexican Regulatory Commission, offering our clients an invaluable presence in the room and a competitive advantage in the market.
+Our national and international energy law practice comprises a multidisciplinary group of approximately 60 attorneys with diverse backgrounds, experience and skills specific to the energy industry.
+Our well-established, multi-lingual Mexico office further allows our international energy law team regular interaction with Pemex, CFE and the Mexican Regulatory Commission, offering our clients an invaluable presence in the room and a competitive advantage in the market.

 You may use the wildcard symbol (*) as a root expander.
 A search for "anti*" will find not only "anti", but also "anti-trust", "antique", etc.

 Entering two terms together in a search field will behave as though an "OR" is being used.
 For example, entering "Antique Motorcars" as a Client Name search will find results with either word in the Client Name.

 AND and OR may be used in a search.
 Note: they must be capitalized, e.g., "Project AND Finance."